 I’d recommend creating two virtual machines, one for Linux Desktop and another for Linux Server.
 A VM with Linux Desktop provides the familiar GUI, but takes up more space on disk, and a Linux Server VM is most suitable for corporate workflow.

-For instance, you can take Ubuntu, the most popular distro, for desktop use and lightweight Alpine for server workflow.
-Alpine contains only the most essential packages (others can be easily pulled from the repository) and is based on musl libc, so it takes only a few Mb on disc.
+For instance, you can take Ubuntu, the most popular distro, for desktop use and lightweight Alpine or Alpaquita for server workflow.
+Alpine and Alpaquita contain only the most essential packages (others can be easily pulled from the repository) and are based on musl libc, so they take only a few Mb on disc.
+Alpaquita is the only Linux optimized for Java, so if you deploy Java apps to the cloud, take a look at Alpaquita Containers that may help you reduce RAM consumption is the cloud by up to 30%.

 - The latest LTS version of Ubuntu Desktop, 64-bit ARM (ARMv8/AArch64),